delegatedotfun/token-autocomplete/README.md

 ### Jupiter Verify token fetch
 Running this script will automatically save the data fetched into a file (tokens.json) within the demo's public repo to make the data available to view in the demo.

-WARNING!!!: using the demo with the fetched data will result in heavy data consumption due to image links
+<b>WARNING!!!</b> using the demo with the fetched data will result in heavy data consumption due to image links

 To run the token-fetch service (Node.js):
 ```bash